 What Is New About This Retirement System?

-BRS will use the annuity formula currently in place: the average of the servicemember's highest 36 months of basic pay times 2.5% of their years of service -- but the 2.5% is adjusted downward by half of a percentage point, from 2.5 to 2%.
+BRS uses the retirement annuity formula that has been in place for years: the average of the service member's highest 36 months of basic pay times 2.5% of their years of service -- but the 2.5% is adjusted downward by half of a percentage point, from 2.5 to 2%.

 After two years of service, the government will match the member's contributions up to an additional 4%.
 So, after two years of service, members can get up to a 5% government matching contribution on top of what they contribute each month.
 Therefore if a member contributes 5% of their basic pay the government will match it, making a total contribution to the TSP of 10% of their basic pay.

-For an E-4 with 4 years service that equals over $3,000 being saved each year.
-Add in contributions and interest over several years and you are talking serious savings, hundreds of thousands of dollars over a military career!
+For an E-4 with 4 years service contributing 5% of the basic pay that equals over $3,000 being saved each year.
+Compound those contributions and interest over several years and you are talking serious savings -- hundreds of thousands of dollars over a military career!

 Why Is Adding The TSP To Retirement A Good Thing?